anchemy/kreat/pages/about.md

 > attempts to convert base metals into gold or to find a
 > universal elixir."

-It is not in my hopes to find a universal elixir, but I do aim to learn through the metamorphic events in my life and in the intrinsic transformations that take place afterwards.
+It is in my hopes that I could transmute the turmoil from the chaos I've been wading in for the past two decades of my life; that somehow I could turn the muck into moldavite, and that the metamorphosis isn't just pointless strife but a part of a greater becoming.

+The whole point of this is to recognize the magic in the journey.
+It is to remind myself that things turn golden with time, effort, and energy - not just with a single touch as Midas has led me to believe.
+Transcendence is in the toiling.

 ---